How to Get Donations From These Five Types of Donors

 2. Casual givers

-These people like to give back, but don’t have the time or inclination to volunteer—so they prefer to make donations.
-They may not be devoted to any particular cause, and often make small donations to many different causes—including yours.
+These donors like to give back, but don’t have the time or inclination to volunteer—so they prefer to make donations.
+They may not be devoted to any particular cause or organization, and often make small donations to many different causes on their own time—including yours.
 The key to motivating casual givers is to show them precisely how their donations will make a difference.
 (This is true for all donor types, but particularly so for casual givers.)

 Example message to the casual giver: